SuttA-MNNIT/DYNAMO/README.md

 # DYNAMO --- DYnamic Neural Architecture with Metabolic Optimization
+# Imp: DTN = DYNAMO So, don't confuse with DTN in the code.
+I will commit changes later.
 **DYNAMO: Algorithmic Thermodynamics for Continual Learning via Neural Morphogenesis**

 DYNAMO is a biologically-inspired continual-learning architecture that treats a neural network as an **open thermodynamic system**.
 Neurons grow, prune, and replicate in response to gradient-derived "metabolic signals", enabling a single model to learn a sequence of tasks without catastrophic forgetting.